Back to Blog Posts

 It has been widely discussed that Facebook habitually collects vast volumes and types of data from its users, and may be compelled to share that data with government or law-enforcement agencies

-If you expect that Facebook-generated content will become relevant to your matters, it is important to work with partners who understand the details of collecting, parsing, and searching such data.
+If you expect that Facebook-generated content will become relevant to your matters, it is important to work with partners who understand the details of Facebook ediscovery, from collecting to parsing and searching such data.

 X (formerly Twitter)

-Over the last several years, X has regained prominence as a major avenue of social, political, and interpersonal discussion.
+Over the last several years, X has regained prominence as a major avenue of social, political, and interpersonal discussion, operating as a social "microblogging" platform that limits messages to 280 characters.
+With 368 million daily active users, X faces growing potential for legally actionable content, perhaps more than any other social media application.

 X (Twitter) in court

-X has a lengthy history in court, from stalking cases to libel and slander cases to inciting the London riots in 2011
+X has a lengthy history in court, including stalking cases, libel and slander cases, and inciting the London riots in 2011

 More recently, X lost an appeal of a ruling that allowed special counsel Jack Smith to access records from former President Donald Trump's X account as part of his federal election interference probe – and the Supreme Court heard a different case wherein X was found non-liable for content posted by a terrorist organization.

-Information not readily accessible to the public includes the following:
+Information not readily accessible to the public includes:

 • Password